balu72/IkeNei/README.md

 **Transform your professional development with data-driven insights and AI-powered learning plans.**

-*360+AI Planner - Where feedback meets intelligence for accelerated growth.*
+*IkeNei - Where feedback meets intelligence for accelerated growth.*